Engee documentation

 println(global_var)# you can use a global variable outside of the function.

-Variable shadowing is a situation when a variable with the same name inside a certain scope (for example, inside a function or code block) is used as in the global scope.
-As a result, a variable inside the scope "shadows" (overwrites) a variable with the same name from the external scope.
+Shadowing variables is a situation where a variable with the same name as in the global scope is used inside a specific scope (for example, inside a function or code block).
+As a result, a variable inside the scope "obscures" (overwrites) a variable with the same name from the outer scope.

-For example, let’s consider the code with creating two variables with the same names and values and without shading:
+For example, consider the code with the creation of two variables with the same names and values, and without shadowing:

 global_var = 10 # creating a global variable